marcjulianschwarz/marcjulianschwarz/README.md

 # Hi 👋
 I am a Data Science student at Friedrich-Alexander university working at Fraunhofer IIS as research assistant.
+My interests are the application of data science in research fields related to localization, transportation and medicine.

 ## Contact me here:
 - <a href="https://www.marc-julian.de">Website/Mail</a>